 In Vitro Testing… Performed in vitro, or 'outside the body,' this laboratory blood test can measure specific IgE levels in patient serum.
 Medications need not be discontinued, as they do not interfere with the reliability and performance of the test.
 The doctor simply draws a small amount of blood during an office visit, has it tested in a lab and usually has the results within 24 hours.
-The CLA® Allergy Test and the OPTIGEN Allergy Test offer reliable results in agreement with skin tests.
-In fact, many professional medical societies recommend the use of in vitro tests like the CLA and OPTIGEN Allergy Tests to confirm the diagnosis of allergy in symptomatic patients.
+The OPTIGEN Allergy Test offers reliable results in agreement with skin tests.
+In fact, many professional medical societies recommend the use of in vitro tests like the OPTIGEN Allergy Test to confirm the diagnosis of allergy in symptomatic patients.

 Once an allergy diagnosis is made, a specific treatment program can begin.
 Allergy management falls into three main categories: avoidance, medication and immunotherapy.